Course Selection resources for the 2019-2020 academic year have been posted below.

 - Students who submit a course selection form late will lose priority in the selection of electives.

 - If an elective course is over-subscribed, a lottery will determine placement in the course.

 - Administration reserves the right to cancel a course due to insufficient enrollment.

-- Carefully evaluate the prerequisites for AP level courses.
+- Students must meet all the prerequisites for an AP course.

 - AP courses require a timely and successful completion of a summer assignment.

 - All students who sign up for an AP level course must also select an alternate course.

 - If a student does not qualify for an AP course or does not successfully complete the summer assignment, he or she will be assigned to an alternate selection.